mvysny/vaadin-kotlin-pwa/README.md

 # Vaadin Kotlin PWA Demo

-A very simple [Vaadin-on-Kotlin](http://vaadinonkotlin.eu)-based PWA demo.
+A very simple [Vaadin KTORM](https://github.com/mvysny/ktorm-vaadin)-based PWA demo.
 Tailored towards Android developers who want to use familiar strongly-typed language and don't feel at home with all that JavaScript browser stuff.
 The development model of this app focuses on writing your logic in server-side Kotlin code; no JavaScript development is required.
-Requires Java 17+.
+Requires Java 21+.

 The app is a very simple task list app, designed to showcase the following features: